hongl-fnst/dnf/README.md

         Note
           - []  Means the package has not been selected.
-          - [S] Means the package has been selected ,installed and will be used to created.
+          - [S] Means the package has been selected, installed and will be used to created.
 ```
 #### (11) manage binary package archives
 &emsp;&emsp;You can choose the package that you want to get binary package archive after enter "Create binary package archives(rpm)" in main interface.